doramagnoni/Sproutly/README.md

-# SproutList 🌿
+# Sproutly 🌿

 **Your personal plant care companion for flourishing houseplants.**

-## 🌱 Why SproutList?
+## 🌱 Why Sproutly?

 Forget messy plant care notes and missed watering schedules!
-SproutList is for plant lovers who want to nurture their indoor garden effortlessly.
+Sproutly is for plant lovers who want to nurture their indoor garden effortlessly.
 Get organized, receive timely reminders, and see your plant friends thrive.

 ## ✨ Core Features